China Eastern Airlines (NYSE:CEA) Rating Increased to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of China Eastern Airlines (NYSE:CEA) from a hold rating to a buy rating in a report released on Monday, Zacks.com reports.
-They currently have $24.00 price target on the transportation company’s stock.
+China Eastern Airlines (NYSE:CEA) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued on Wednesday, Zacks.com reports.
+The brokerage presently has a $24.00 target price on the transportation company’s stock.
+Zacks Investment Research‘s price target points to a potential upside of 16.00% from the stock’s current price.

 According to Zacks, “China Eastern is involved in the Transportation Industry, and is the primary air carrier serving Shanghai, China’s eastern gateway. “

-Several other equities analysts have also recently commented on CEA.
-The Goldman Sachs Group cut shares of China Eastern Airlines from a buy rating to a neutral rating in a research note on Monday, November 16th.
-Morgan Stanley upgraded shares of China Eastern Airlines from an equal weight rating to an overweight rating in a research report on Monday, November 16th.
-JPMorgan Chase & Co. started coverage on shares of China Eastern Airlines in a research report on Thursday, September 24th.
-They set an overweight rating on the stock.
-Finally, Sanford C. Bernstein upgraded shares of China Eastern Airlines from a market perform rating to an outperform rating in a research report on Thursday, December 10th.
-Three equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-China Eastern Airlines currently has an average rating of Buy and an average price target of $24.00.
+Several other equities analysts also recently commented on the company.
+Sanford C. Bernstein upgraded China Eastern Airlines from a “market perform” rating to an “outperform” rating in a research report on Thursday, December 10th.
+The Goldman Sachs Group cut China Eastern Airlines from a “buy” rating to a “neutral” rating in a research note on Monday, November 16th.
+JPMorgan Chase & Co. initiated coverage on China Eastern Airlines in a research note on Thursday, September 24th.
+They issued an “overweight” rating for the company.
+Finally, Morgan Stanley raised China Eastern Airlines from an “equal weight” rating to an “overweight” rating in a research note on Monday, November 16th.
+Three investment analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+China Eastern Airlines presently has a consensus rating of “Buy” and a consensus price target of $24.00.

-China Eastern Airlines (NYSE:CEA) last issued its quarterly earnings data on Monday, November 2nd.
+China Eastern Airlines (NYSE:CEA) last posted its earnings results on Monday, November 2nd.
 The transportation company reported ($0.22) EPS for the quarter, beating the consensus estimate of ($0.68) by $0.46.
-The company had revenue of $2.48 billion during the quarter.
-China Eastern Airlines had a negative net margin of 14.72% and a negative return on equity of 15.70%.
-On average, equities analysts forecast that China Eastern Airlines will post -4.56 earnings per share for the current fiscal year.
+The firm had revenue of $2.48 billion during the quarter.
+China Eastern Airlines had a negative return on equity of 15.70% and a negative net margin of 14.72%.
+As a group, analysts predict that China Eastern Airlines will post -5.01 earnings per share for the current fiscal year.

-A number of hedge funds and other institutional investors have recently modified their holdings of CEA.
-Aperio Group LLC raised its position in shares of China Eastern Airlines by 12.4% in the 3rd quarter.
-Aperio Group LLC now owns 57,742 shares of the transportation company’s stock valued at $1,247,000 after purchasing an additional 6,361 shares during the last quarter.
-Jane Street Group LLC purchased a new position in China Eastern Airlines during the 3rd quarter worth approximately $1,086,000.
-OLD Mission Capital LLC purchased a new position in China Eastern Airlines during the 3rd quarter worth approximately $564,000.
-O Shaughnessy Asset Management LLC acquired a new stake in shares of China Eastern Airlines during the 3rd quarter worth approximately $427,000.
-Finally, Morgan Stanley grew its stake in shares of China Eastern Airlines by 34,809.1% during the 3rd quarter.
+Several hedge funds have recently modified their holdings of the company.
+Bank of Montreal Can acquired a new stake in China Eastern Airlines during the second quarter worth approximately $88,000.
+Morgan Stanley grew its stake in China Eastern Airlines by 34,809.1% during the third quarter.
 Morgan Stanley now owns 11,520 shares of the transportation company’s stock worth $249,000 after purchasing an additional 11,487 shares during the period.
+O Shaughnessy Asset Management LLC acquired a new stake in China Eastern Airlines during the third quarter worth approximately $427,000.
+OLD Mission Capital LLC acquired a new stake in China Eastern Airlines during the third quarter worth approximately $564,000.
+Finally, Jane Street Group LLC acquired a new stake in China Eastern Airlines during the third quarter worth approximately $1,086,000.
 0.11% of the stock is owned by institutional investors.

 China Eastern Airlines Company Profile